-- Level of the pond(s) kept low by applying effluent to land for as long as soil conditions allow.
+- Level of the pond(s) kept low by applying wastewater to land for as long as soil conditions allow.

-- Store effluent when soil conditions are not suitable for land application.
+- Store wastewater when soil conditions are not suitable for land application.

 - Divert as much stormwater as is practical – particularly when rain is forecast.

-Note: effluent should only be irrigated to land when soils are in moisture deficit (that is, dry) and pasture is actively growing.
+Note: wastewater should only be irrigated to land when soils are in moisture deficit (that is, dry) and pasture is actively growing.